Debt and mental health

-A 2010 study from the Royal College of Psychiatrists found that half of UK adults in problem debt are also living with mental ill-health.
-These ranged from a consistent feeling of anxiety and low moods, to diagnosed mental health disorders.
+A study from the Royal College of Psychiatrists found that half of all adults with a debt problem are also living with mental ill-health.
+This ranged from a consistent feeling of anxiety and low mood to a diagnosed mental health condition.

-Losing out on a good night’s sleep can not only affect your mood and energy levels, it can also have knock-on negative effects in other areas of your life such as family and career.
-All of these things in turn can contribute to a person’s debt problem.
+Worrying about debt can affect your sleep.
+Losing out on a good night’s sleep can not only affect your mood and energy levels, it can also affect your ability to work or have good relationships with friends and family.
+All of these things can further add to your debt problem.